Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Introduction

 To answer this question, we introduce a simple framework to explore and separate the effects of diffusion and adsorption on power spectra.
 Our model involves non-interacting particles diffusing along a one-dimensional line, with a segment where particles can adsorb and become immobile -- see Fig.~\ref{fig:theorysetup}.
-This model is versatile and can easily be adapted to various geometries, such as channels \cite{marbach2021intrinsic} or electrochemical devices \cite{zevenbergen2009electrochemical}.
-Its simplicity allows us to isolate geometric effects from those of diffusion and adsorption.
-We derive analytical expressions, validated by simulations, for the auto-correlation function and PSD of particle number fluctuations for all particles in the channel, as well as for free (unadsorbed) and bound (adsorbed) particles (Sec.~\ref{sec:theory}).
-The resulting PSDs are complex combinations of the purely diffusive and adsorbing processes, showing distinct scalings like $1/f^{1/2}$, $1/f^{3/2}$, and $1/f^2$, which combine non-linearly.
-We rationalize the mechanisms behind each of these scaling laws: diffusive re-entrance and entrance effects and adsorption/desorption phenomena, respectively.
-Crucially, when there is significant difference in timescales between diffusion across the channel and adsorption/desorption, the PSDs of some but not all of the predicted quantities exhibit two distinct slopes (Sec.~\ref{sec:results}).
+Although the model is only an approximation to real physical systems, its simplicity is useful in two ways.
+Firstly, it allows us to isolate geometric effects from those of diffusion and adsorption within the channel, since in 1D the channel and reservoirs have only two length scales and therefore only two diffusive timescales.
+Secondly, it allows us to derive exact analytical expressions, validated by simulations, for the auto-correlation function and PSD of particle number fluctuations for all particles in the channel, as well as for free (unadsorbed) and bound (adsorbed) particles (Sec.~\ref{sec:theory}).
+The resulting PSDs are complex combinations of the purely diffusive and adsorbing processes, showing distinct scalings, like $f^{-3/2}$ and $f^{-2}$, which combine non-linearly.
+We rationalize the mechanisms behind each of these scaling laws: diffusive entrance/exit effects and adsorption/desorption phenomena, respectively.
+Crucially, when there is significant difference in timescales between diffusion across the channel and adsorption/desorption, the PSDs of some -- but not all -- of the predicted quantities exhibit two distinct slopes (Sec.~\ref{sec:results}).
 Finally, we discuss strategies to solve the inverse problem of determining adsorption properties from experimental data (Sec.~\ref{sec:conc}).